Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

 ### Setting up your development environment using Intellij IDEA

-The Maven Alfresco SDK is designed to work well with Eclipse.
+The Maven Alfresco SDK is designed to work well with Intellij.
 This support includes the ability to import existing Alfresco projects created using the
 Alfresco SDK.

-Here we assume you already have an Eclipse installation up and running, together with an available Alfresco project created using the Alfresco SDK.
+Here we assume you already have an Intellij installation up and running, together with an available Alfresco project created using the Alfresco SDK.
 If you don't have a project already, follow the steps in [Getting started with Alfresco SDK](#gettingstarted) to learn how to quickly generate it in a few easy steps.